 New York, NY 10029

-Interviews are offered to candidates who have submitted complete applications.
-The majority of interviews will be held in February and March 2017 for the upcoming interview season, typically on Tuesdays and Thursdays.
+The majority of interviews will be held in December 2019 and January/February 2020 upcoming interview season, typically on Tuesdays and Thursdays.

 Fellowship applicants scheduled for Tuesday or Thursdays will start the day at 7:00am attending our joint Neurosurgery/Neuroradiology work rounds.